Alternative fuel: Practicality

-Around the world, this gas powers more than 5 million vehicles, and just over 150,000 of these are in the U.S. American usage is growing at a dramatic rate.
+CNG powers more than 5 million vehicles worldwide, and just over 150,000 of these are in the U.S. American usage is growing at a dramatic rate.

 Environmental analysis

-Because natural gas emits less pollutants than other fossil fuels when combusted, cleaner air quality has been measured in urban localities switching to natural gas vehicles.
+Because natural gas emits less smog-forming pollutants than other fossil fuels when combusted, cleaner air has been measured in urban localities switching to natural gas vehicles.
 Tailpipe CO_{2} can be reduced by 15–25% compared to gasoline, diesel.
 The greatest reductions occur in medium and heavy duty, light duty and refuse truck segments.